 The Women’s Initiative will work with Dress for Success Mercer County, supporting women in their employment searches and mentoring them through a series of classes to foster on-the-job success and improved job-search skills.

 The ROCKETS (Raising our Children’s Knowledge by Education Through Science) Initiative will provide Literacy Kits to the Head Start students at the John O. Hamilton School in Hamilton, NJ.
 In addition, pre-school through Grade 2 teachers in Mercer and surrounding counties will participate in the Teacher Launch Seminar on February 9.
 This low-cost training opportunity provides new ideas and activities, with demonstrations and explanation by two experienced science educators, to inspire more and better hands-on science in the classroom.
 ROCKETS also holds a science fair in the spring at Stepping Stones Learning Institute in Trenton.

-Visit the past projects page and provisional project page to learn more.
+Visit the past projects page to learn more.

 Why should I volunteer with the JLGP versus other organizations?

 Current members feel that the JLGP provides a unique volunteer experience because of the commitment to promoting voluntarism, developing the potential of women, and improving the community through the effective action and leadership of trained volunteers.
 Members enjoy being a part an organization, which makes a meaningful impact make in their local communities.
 The JLGP provides members with a structured, well-organized volunteer experience.
 Volunteers also benefit from training in a variety of educational and leadership programs.
 Ultimately however, most members say they value the lifelong friendships that the JLGP has afforded them the opportunity to make.

 The Junior League of Greater Princeton accepts new volunteer inquiries year round.
 The League year runs September to May, and the new member course runs October to May.
 The new member course and all requirements must be completed to become an Active Member.